 Shamrocks, Celtic folk music, a pint of Gat, a leprechaun hat and everything green!
 So, St. Patty’s Day shenanigans are upon us again.
-Here, in no particular order, are twelve destinations around the world where you can toast to the patron saint of Ireland enjoy plenty of revelry in the process.
+Here, in no particular order, are twelve destinations around the world where you can celebrate the patron saint of Ireland enjoy plenty of revelry in the process.

 2. New York

-This age-old Irish coastal city delights the senses with its fresh sea air, colorful historic buildings and the nearby majestic Blarney Castle.
+This age-old Irish coastal city delights the senses with its fresh sea air, colorful historic buildings, and the nearby majestic Blarney Castle.
 St. Patrick’s Day celebrations in this Irish gem will not disappoint thanks to the city’s three-day St. Patrick’s Day Festival.

-4. Savannah, Georgia
+5. Savannah, Georgia

-Experience a ‘Celtic faery tale’ by celebrating St. Patrick’s Day on Cowgate Street, located in the heart of the medieval Old Town Edinburgh.
-Located southeast ofEdinburgh Castle, this UNESCO-protected quarter is also fondly referred to as ‘Little Ireland’The Three Sisters will be hosting the St. Patrick’s Festival here March 14 to 17.
-Doors open at 7am each day so we suggest arriving as early as possible to claim your seat.
-You can also celebrate another wonderful Celtic tradition by attending one of the city’s fantastic rish and Highland dance performances taking place from March 15 – 23.
+Experience a ‘Celtic faery tale’ by celebrating St. Patrick’s Day on Cowgate Street in the heart of the medieval Old Town of Edinburgh.
+Located southeast ofEdinburgh Castle, this UNESCO-protected quarter is also fondly referred to as ‘Little Ireland’.
+The Three Sisters will be hosting the St. Patrick’s Festival here on March 14 – 17.
+Doors open at 7am each day, and we suggest arriving as early as possible to claim your seat.
+You can also celebrate another wonderful Celtic tradition by attending one of the city’s fantastic Irish and Highland dance performances.

-This beautiful city in Northern Ireland is home to Titanic Studios where the HBO epic, “Game of Thrones” is filmed.
+This beautiful city in Northern Ireland is home to Titanic Studios where the Game of Thrones was filmed.
 Belfast is only a stone’s throw away from some of the most iconic filming locations such as The King’s Road, Winterfell and the Iron Islands, to name a few.
 As for some great Irish folklore, learn about the story of the Giant’s Causeway on a visit to this natural wonder.
 And of course, be sure to take part in the St. Patty’s Day parade and concert.

-This charming coastal city’s St. Patrick’s Day Parade is in its 117th year.
+This charming coastal city’s St. Patrick’s Day Parade is in its 118th year.
 So, naturally, you can expect a plethora of traditional and entertaining Irish festivities all weekend long in Galway.
 From March 15 to 17, merrymakers can attend the spectacular parade, watch a free family-friendly concert in Eyre Square, and enjoy the performances of a variety of Irish performers.

-10. New Orleans
+12. New Orleans

 The Big Easy isn’t necessarily known for its Irish ancestry, although it definitely has an amazing party reputation!
-The colorful Irish-themed floats and Celtic celebrations last from March 15 to April 6 because locals love any excuse to have a parade/ Plus, March weather in New Orleans is delightfully warm and sunny!
+The colorful Irish-themed floats and Celtic celebrations last from March 13 to April 6 because locals love any excuse to have a parade/ Plus, March weather in New Orleans is delightfully warm and sunny!